-From the creation of digital editions and the simulation of migratory movements to the computer-aided reconstruction of historical artefacts, the combination of the humanities and computer science is opening up unprecedented, far-reaching possibilities.
+From the creation of digital editions of works and the modelling of migratory movements of people to the computer-aided reconstruction of historical buildings and installations, the combining of the humanities and computer science is opening up unprecedented, far-reaching possibilities.

-The still quite young approach of "Digital Humanities" is in itself interdisciplinary.
-It is developing new methods for the representation, visualization and analysis of research data and, with its constantly evolving methods, is opening up completely new, fascinating insights into issues in the humanities – and more besides.
+The rather young scientific approach of "digital humanities" is interdisciplinary per se.
+It is developing new methods for the analysis and visualisation of research data and, with its constantly evolving methods, is opening up completely new, fascinating approaches to diverse issues.

-But where does the meeting of the humanities, social sciences computer science and engineering lead?
+But what does this meeting of the humanities, social sciences, computer science and engineering lead to?
 What are the implications of working with new digital sources and methods?
-How does this impact on the way we conduct research, use and disseminate results?
+How does this impact on the way we conduct research, and use and disseminate results?

-With its funding guideline (Federal Gazette of 22.07.2019), the Federal Ministry of Education and Research (BMBF) is funding research into the further theoretical, methodological and technical advancement of the digital humanities.
-These are interdisciplinary research projects dealing with concrete, challenging areas of research in the humanities using digital approaches and reflecting on how insights are acquired in the humanities.
+With the funding guideline (Federal Gazette of July 22, 2019), the Federal Ministry of Education and Research (BMBF) supports the theoretical, methodological and technical development of the digital humanities.
+These are interdisciplinary research projects dealing with concrete, challenging areas of research in the humanities with the help of approaches from the digital humanities and, in the process, reflecting on how insights are acquired in the humanities.
 In order to do justice to the wide range of humanities source material which are not texts, the BMBF especially supports research on non-text-focused and multimodal objects such as combinations of images, sound and text.

 Since January 2021, thirteen collaborative projects have received funding totalling around 12 million euros.
 With interdisciplinary approaches from the humanities, digital humanities, computer science and engineering, the projects research a wide variety of issues from the fields of history, archaeology, cultural anthropology, film, music, language and literature.